CP-Barnsley/CP_Barn_Prof_Portfolio/README.md

 ### Data Engineer for Barnsley Metropolitan Borough Council

 <i>I help vulnerable residents of Barnsley improve life outcomes and access better services by solving complex challenges around efficiency and service delivery, by combining lived experience, systems thinking, and a ground up, resident centred approach, with a focus on transparency, simplicity, and ethics.
-I’m currently building expertise in AI, automation, and data engineering for agentic AI to help local authorities deliver better, more responsive public services.</i>
+I’m currently building expertise in AI, automation, and data engineering for agentic AI to help local authorities deliver better, more responsive public services, championing the use of ethical AI.</i>

 ## Horizon Scanning